 Enrollment in 2 – 2.99 courses is considered part-time and your aid is pro-rated based on your pro-rated tuition charges.
 Visit the Tuition & Fees section of the Student Accounts website for complete tuition breakdowns.

 Enrollment in .25 – 1.99 courses is considered less than part-time and you are not eligible for financial aid with the exception of the Federal Pell Grant.
 Students with Pell Grants will have their grant pro-rated based on federal guidelines.

 Aid Adjustment Period

 Students can add/drop classes and have their aid and tuition charges pro-rated only during the first ten days of the semester.
-After the 10th day of the semester (also known as census), enrollment is locked and your aid and tuition are not adjusted.
+After the 10th day of the semester, enrollment is locked and your aid and tuition are not adjusted.
 Please reference the Academic Calendar for the “last day to add/drop for a tuition refund or financial aid adjustment”.

-Adding a Course: If a student adds a course after the census deadline, they will not be eligible for additional financial aid to cover the increased cost.
+Adding a Course: If a student adds a course after the ‘add/drop’ deadline, they will not be eligible for additional financial aid to cover the increased cost.

 Dropping a Course: If a student drops a class after the ‘add/drop’ deadline, their financial aid will not be adjusted to reflect a reduced level of coursework.
 Please note, this could impact the student’s ability to graduate within their semesters of aid eligibility.
 See Maximum Timeframe Requirement in the Satisfactory Academic Policy of our Policies page.